taofit/shipping-solution/instruction.md

-# Ingrid Coding Assignment
+# 1ngr1d Coding Assignment

-This is a small coding assignment to assess candidate's development skills.
+This is a small coding assignment to assess a developer's golang skills.

 ## Task Background

-At Ingrid, we're building shipping solutions.
-One of the problems we face is presenting a list of pickup locations available in customer area so that he can have his package delivered to the nearest location in his neighbourhood.
+At 1ngr1d, we're building shipping solutions.
+One of the problems we face is presenting a list of pickup locations available in customer area so that he can have his package delivered to the nearest location in his neighborhood.

 ## Description

 We need to build a small web service that takes the source and a list of destinations and returns a list of routes between source and each destination.
 Both source and destination are defined as a pair of latitude and longitude.
 The returned list of